malikdanishkhan/subscribeApp/README.md

 * Subscription List Count
   - Provides a dynamic count of the number of people who subscribed via email.

+* Success/Error messages
+  - Displays a success message if user enters a unique email address successfully.
+  - Displays an error message if user enters duplicate email.

 ## Getting Started
 ### Clone or download this repository